 - If you want to shred the pieces further, cut them in half horizontally and then continue cutting vertically until they are as fine as needed.

 - Shred the cabbage with a box grater on the side with large holes, by placing the cabbage quarter flat against the holes with your hand and using a forceful downward sliding motion.
 This will produce a very fine shred.
-Carefully keep your fingers away from the grater holes.
+Carefully keep your fingers away from the grater holes and stop before you get to the end of the cabbage.

 - Set the mandolin to desired thickness.
 Place the cabbage flat against the mandolin and place the guard over top of the cabbage.

-- Carefully shred the cabbage with the mandolin, using the guard to protect your fingers.
+- Carefully shred the cabbage with the mandolin by moving it up and down over the blade, using the guard to protect your fingers.
 You can also use a cut-resistant glove.

 This helped me a lot.
 Thank you.